pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1034 SFTP and C4 Architecture

+Today I have reviewed these two concepts, it seems that I still need to review the software architectures part, I know what will be my next book when I finish reading about microservices.

 ##### Day 1033 Python

 Today I was practice python, in the work some services are write in python, and I don't know this language, I am ready